endiangroup/endian.io/content/articles/compandauth/index.md

 We needed to migrate the login endpoint to the Go service (everything else had been moved already) and add request authentication on existing Go endpoints (which currently had none; not a major issue but the time had come to bring it back).
 There were, however, a few restrictions that applied:

-> 1. There could be no impact to the service or UX.
+1. **There could be no impact to the service or UX**.
 So no mass logout and reauthentication
-> 2. There could only be one active session per user… With the exception that we could have multiple sessions on test users (this was required for manual service tuning and app store reviews)
+2. **There could only be one active session per user**... with the exception that we could have multiple sessions on test users (this was required for manual service tuning and app store reviews)
-> 3. The app developers were mid-rewrite of the Android version (unbeknown to management or infact the PO/PM) and so it was preferred if we didn’t impose changes on the app side.
+3. **The app developers were mid-rewrite of the Android version** (unbeknown to management or in fact the PO/PM) and so it was preferred if we didn’t impose changes on the app side.

 Additionally there were some nice-to-haves:

-> 1. Locking/Unlocking whole user accounts - Preventing any valid session from performing any action temporarily
+1. **Locking/Unlocking whole user accounts**.
+Preventing any valid session from performing any action temporarily
-> 2. Revoking all active sessions - Invalidating all currently valid sessions
+2. **Revoking all active sessions**.
+Invalidating all currently valid sessions

 ## The Solution(s)